apurva1112/eyetracking/README.md

 2. When the code doesn't detect the face of a user completely, it iterates over the same eye images and gives output with more than one white dots until a new and complete eye image is detected.

 # Tested datasets
 The code was tested on three users in three lighting conditions, which were daylight, light source from above (evening) and a single light source in a dark room.
-The three datasets with their resulting output images are uploaded in three zip files.
+The datasets with their resulting output images are uploaded in nine zip files.